rajavavek/SQDeChain/README.md

 [![Repository](https://img.shields.io/badge/GitHub-rajavavek%2FSQDeChain-black.svg)](https://github.com/rajavavek/SQDeChain)

-**SQDeChain (SQcoin)** is a reproducible research-code repository for a Tourism 5.0 framework that combines lightweight multimodal artificial intelligence with shard-aware Byzantine Fault Tolerant blockchain verification.
+Research code repository for a Tourism 5.0 framework that combines lightweight multimodal artificial intelligence with shard-aware Byzantine Fault Tolerant blockchain verification.
 The pipeline computes three tourism key performance indicators (KPIs): **Service Quality Trust Index (SQTI)**, **Destination Image Reliability Score (DIRS)**, and **Tokenised Loyalty Propensity (TLP)**.
 These KPI bundles are then hashed and verified using a simulated **ClusterPioneer BFT** consensus layer.

 > **Repository status:** This repository is a research prototype for reproducibility, benchmarking, and academic publication support.
 It is not a production blockchain deployment.